Antonietta janthina

 Antonietta janthina is a colourful species of sea slug or aeolid nudibranch, a marine gastropod mollusc in the family Facelinidae.

 Distribution

 This nudibranch is known from south-east Japan.
-A similarly coloured species is found in Indonesia, the Philippines and Thailand.
+For decades, a similarly coloured species found in Indonesia, the Philippines and Thailand was thought to be a tropical variant, however it is now known to be the separate species Trinchesia nakapila.

 Description

-Antonietta janthina has a pink-purple body with white surface pigment.
-The numerous cerata have purple digestive gland inside them and superficial white or pale yellow pigment covering the tips.
-The oral tentacles are bright yellow and there is a median band of the same colour on the head.
-The rhinophores are orange with a median band of white.
-This species can reach a total length of at least 10 mm.
+Antonietta janthina has a whitish body with white surface pigment.
+The numerous cerata have a blue digestive gland inside them and superficial yellowish or white pigment covering the tips.
+The oral tentacles are bright orange-yellow and there is a median band of the same colour on the head.
+The rhinophores are scarlet with a median band of white.